maboiteaspam/phantomizer/README.md

 - confess support
 - qrcode helper
 - preselected list of client side javascript libraries to consume

+This tool simply tries to provide a simple way to build the newer kind of HTML UI we expect nowadays.
+It relies on various well-known libraries to-do-the-job and pilot them thru the configuration file and the application you ll provide it.

 # General assumption
 This project assume you want to make web application, and so provides tools to do it.